Ircama/ELM327-emulator/README.md

 Example.

 - In a window, run a simulated OBD-II interface connected via TCP network: `python3 -m elm -s car -n 20000`.
-Then optionally set `loglevel 10`.
+Then optionally set `loglevel debug`.
 - In another window, run *ELM327-emulator* configured as forwarder to the local TCP port 20000 and exposing a network port 35000: `python3 -m elm -s car -n 35000 -N 20000 -H localhost`.
 - In a third window, run a telnet client: `elnet localhost 35000`.
 Write `at@1` and press enter.
 Check the logs in the other windows.
 - Close the telnet client.
 Run an *OBD* application, select Wifi communication, IP address 127.0.0.1, port 35000.
 Check the logs in the other windows.
 You should succeed in connecting the application.